wso2-attic/cloudformation-apim/sync-lock/README.md

    go build .
    ````

+2. Create a new MySQL database and note down the configuration, sync-lock will create a table in this database with the name 'lock' in the first run.

-2. Provide the database configuration using following environment variables:
+3. Provide the database configuration using following environment variables:

    ````bash
    export DB_NAME=lock_db